ker0olos/roxmltree/README.md

 Instead it uses `HashMap` to store attributes.

-The result is faster attribute lookups faster and with the namespace included in the key.
+The result is faster attribute lookups? and with the namespace included in the key.

+> I didn't benchmark it.
+I tried to optimized it a lot more but ran into a lot of issues. so I gave up.
+I know that at least it's not slower.

 ```rust
 let doc = roxmltree::Document::parse(